Menu

 1. Get in touch with your Canadian side

 Canadian winters are nothing to shy away from on a day off.
 Why not embrace your Canadian side and take a trip to a local toboggan hill with the whole family?
-Toboggans can be found for pretty cheap, like this one from Canadian Tire, for under $10.
+Toboggans can be found for pretty cheap.
 If tobogganing isn’t your thing, or if you can’t find any hills near you, any other snowy, winter activity is sure to keep you and the family entertained for hours on end.
 Build a snowman (or snow family), make snow angels, or even challenge your family to a snowball fight!
 Regardless of what you choose, a family day spent outdoors is guaranteed to result in a tired but satisfied brood.
 And on the plus side, with all the money you saved by going outdoors, there will probably be enough left in the budget for a hot cocoa after all the fun in the snow!

 2. Have your own personal movie night